 Greg is the creative force behind the sports themed apparel company Formula : Sport.
 He has been designing sports themed t-shirts since 2003, and offers a variety for nearly every sports fan.
 Do you have the right Formula?

 Greg is the star of the web series The Micro-Adventures, a video diary of some amazing places and Greg’s love for the great outdoors.
 The series is proof that anyone can have an affordable, fun adventure without traveling across the globe.

-New for 2012 and beyond, Greg, with his wife and co-host Sandra, take a new look at life through the lens of laughter, creativity, inspiration and motivation.
-Each week a new topic is discussed, phone calls from listeners are taken and a new perspective is discovered about the world around us.
+In 2012 Greg launched The Morton Podcast!
+Greg, with his wife and co-host Sandra, take a new look at life through the lens of laughter, creativity, inspiration and motivation.
+Each show a new topic is discussed, phone calls from listeners are taken and a new perspective is discovered about the world around them.